 *30-minute Skype or telephone call included with every critique!

 Rates vary, depending on manuscript length, the complexity of the content, and anticipated time commitment.
-We will agree upon the rate before I begin.
-Average rates are below:
+I will read a portion of your work (or full manuscript if a picture book) to determine a reasonable time commitment and fee.
+Average rates are shown below:

 Chapter books up to 15,000 words— contact me for information.